-US will place restrictions on unfrozen Iranian funds
+US to place restrictions on unfrozen Iranian funds

 The White House has confirmed that the five Americans in custody in Iran are now under house arrest, with four recently released from Tehran’s Evin Prison.
 Three of the detainees were identified as Siamak Namazi, Morad Tahbaz, and Emad Shargi, while the others have requested anonymity.

 The frozen Iranian assets are stored in a restricted account in South Korea.
 Under the deal, they would reportedly be transferred to Qatar, where Iran could recover the funds.
-Kirby said there would be “no impediment” to that transaction should an agreement be finalized.
+Kirby said there would be “no impediment” to that transaction, should an agreement be finalized.

 US Secretary of State Antony Blinken previously said a prisoner swap will not mean sanctions relief for Iran, insisting it would only receive its “own funds,” and that the assets would be limited to “humanitarian purposes.”